Easy Summertime Peach and Arugula Salad

 4. Stuff each date with about ¾ teaspoon of the cheese mixture.
 Top each with a pecan half (or a few sliced almonds).
 Place stuffed dates in a small baking dish.
 Bake for 5 minutes to warm.
 Drizzle each date with a few drops of honey prior to serving.

 Naomi Ross is a cooking instructor and food writer based in Woodmere, New York.
 She teaches classes throughout the country and writes articles connecting delicious cooking and Jewish inspiration.
-Her first cookbook, The Giving Table, was released this year.
+Her first cookbook, The Giving Table, was recently released.